 [en] Photodynamic therapy (PDT) is a clinically approved, minimally invasive therapeutic procedure that can exert a selective cytotoxic activity toward malignant cells.
 The procedure involves administration of a photosensitizing agent followed by irradiation at a wavelength corresponding to an absorbance band of the sensitizer.
-In the presence of oxygen, a series of events lead to direct tumor cell death, damage to the microvasculature and induction of a local inflammatory reaction.
-Clinical studies revealed that PDT can be curative particularly in early-stage tumors.
-It can prolong survival in inoperable cancers and significantly improve quality of life.
+In the presence of oxygen, a series of events lead to direct tumor cell death, damage to the microvasculature, and induction of a local inflammatory reaction.
+Clinical studies revealed that PDT can be curative, particularly in early stage tumors.
+It can prolong survival in patients with inoperable cancers and significantly improve quality of life.
 Minimal normal tissue toxicity, negligible systemic effects, greatly reduced long-term morbidity, lack of intrinsic or acquired resistance mechanisms, and excellent cosmetic as well as organ function-sparing effects of this treatment make it a valuable therapeutic option for combination treatments.
 With a number of recent technological improvements, PDT has the potential to become integrated into the mainstream of cancer treatment.